cosmos/cosmos-sdk/docs/spec/staking/state.md

 Validators are identified according to the `OperatorAddr`, an SDK validator address for the operator of the validator.

-Validators also have a `ConsPubKey`, the public key of the validator.
+Validators also have a `ConsPubKey`, the public key of the validator used in Tendermint consensus.
 The validator can be retrieved from it's `ConsPubKey` once it can be converted into the corresponding `ConsAddr`.
 Validators are indexed in the store using the following maps:

 - Validators: `0x02 | OperatorAddr -> amino(validator)`
 - ValidatorsByConsAddr: `0x03 | ConsAddr -> OperatorAddr`